119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Canada has strict environmental rules for scrapping electric and hybrid cars.
 These rules aim to reduce waste, recover valuable materials, and avoid harmful impacts on the environment.

 The batteries from electric and hybrid cars are the biggest focus.
 Recycling them involves extracting valuable metals like lithium, cobalt, and nickel.
-Canada has several recycling facilities that specialize in processing these batteries, but transporting and handling them comes with high costs. - Dangerous Waste Handling
+Canada has several recycling facilities that specialize in processing these batteries, but transporting and handling them come with high costs.

-Fluids like coolant, brake fluid, and battery electrolyte must be removed and safely disposed of.
-Failing to handle these fluids correctly can harm the environment and pose health risks. - Certification for Scrapyards
+Fluids such as coolant, brake fluid, and battery electrolytes must be safely removed and disposed of.
+Failing to handle these fluids correctly can harm the environment and pose health risks.

-Not all scrap yards are allowed to handle electric and hybrid vehicles.
-Only licensed facilities like Greenway Auto Recycling with trained staff and proper equipment can process them.
+Not all car scrap yards are allowed to handle electric and hybrid vehicles.
+Only a licensed car scrap yard like Greenway Auto Recycling with trained staff and proper equipment can process them.
 This adds another layer of complexity compared to scrapping gas-powered cars.

 Also Read: Importance of Responsible Scrap Car Removal: Environmental Benefits